componentjs/development/Readme.md

 You still need to update the root project wiht `git pull`, especially before you want to update the submodule reference.

-You should use node 0.11, to avoid build steps for all the modules.

 If you make change in mutliple modules you can just type `git status` but this shows you only if a submodule has changed (via SHA) not the changed files in each submodule.
 You may want to use `git submodule foreach git status` or any other combination with `submodule foreach`.
 Here some useful examples: